• Home

 Tel: (718) 670-4184 / Fax: (718) 670-4167 / Email: smarkowitz@qc.cuny.edu

 Steven Markowitz, M.D. is a physician specializing in occupational and environmental medicine.
-Dr. Markowitz is currently Director of the Center for the Biology of Natural Systems (CBNS) and Professor of Environmental Sciences at Queens College, City University of New York.
-He is also Adjunct Professor of Community and Preventive Medicine at Mount Sinai School of Medicine, where he was on the full-time faculty from 1986 to 1998.
-He received his undergraduate education at Yale University and his medical degree from Columbia University.
-Dr. Markowitz is board-certified in occupational and environmental medicine and internal medicine.
+Dr. Markowitz is currently Director of the Barry Commoner Center for Health and the Environment and Professor of Earth and Environmental Sciences at Queens College, City University of New York (CUNY).
+He is an Adjunct Professor of Environmental Medicine and Climate Science at the Icahn School of Medicine Mount Sinai School of Medicine, where he was on the full- time faculty from 1986 to 1998.
+He was educated at Yale University (BA) and Columbia University (MD and DrPH in epidemiology) and trained in and became board-certified in occupational and environmental medicine and internal medicine.

-Dr. Markowitz currently directs the Worker Health Protection Program, a medical screening program for former Department of Energy workers who built the nuclear weapon arsenal of the United States.
-This program is co-sponsored by the United Steelworkers International Union and the Atomic Trades & Labor Council.
-This program conducts the largest early lung cancer detection project in occupational health in the country through the application of low-dose helical CAT scanning.
-To date, over 10,000 workers who were exposed to asbestos, uranium, and other lung carcinogens have been screened for lung cancer in this program.
+Dr. Markowitz currently co-directs the Worker Health Protection Program, an occupational medical screening program for former Department of Energy workers who built the nuclear weapon arsenal of the United States.
+This program has conducted the largest early occupational lung cancer detection project in the U.S. through the application of low-dose helical CAT scanning in over 14,000 workers who were exposed to asbestos, uranium, and other lung carcinogens.

 Lewis Pepper, MD